 Before we get into the details of creating food plots, remember, food is seldom the limiting habitat component for wildlife in Missouri.
 In particular, food plots should not be placed in natural communities such as glades, savannas, or prairies.
 However, using food plots can provide important food and cover plants — both planted and natural — in a particular area, resulting in an increased abundance and diversity of foods available to a wide range of local wildlife species.

-Food plots come in two main types: grain plots and green-browse plots.
-The first is designed to provide seed, brooding, and bare-ground habitat.
+Food plots come in two main varieties: grain plots and green-browse plots.
+The first is made to provide seed, brooding, and bare-ground habitat.
 The second yields succulent vegetation for wildlife forage.
 In some instances, the two can be combined.
 Create food plots by leaving unharvested grain strips along edges of crop fields.

 When possible, use no-till planting methods.
 The residue left by practicing no-till planting methods will harbor insects beneficial to wildlife.
 Food plots should be adequately fertilized and protected from livestock grazing.
 In most cases weed control should be limited, as the natural foods provided by annual weedy plants are important to many wildlife species.
 Plots adjacent to woodland edges may need to be wider than 30 feet to receive enough sun and rain to be productive.